uw-midsun/firmware/projects/chaos/README.md

   affirmative message into the event loop.
 If no ACK is received it raises a message into the event loop asking to attempt a retry.
-- `relay_retry_service`: listens for relay retry requests and decides whether to retry of raise a relay failure message if the retry limit is exceeded.
+- `relay_retry_service`: listens for relay retry requests and decides whether to retry or raise a relay failure message if the retry limit is exceeded.
 Also listens for configuration updates over the event loop.
 - `powertrain_heartbeat`: listens for the completion of transition to the Drive state.
 In the drive state it starts a watchdog and pulses a heartbeat to